LACMTA/11ty-web-template/README.md

     - `.eleventy.js` - update `pathPrefix` to your project's folder/repository name
     - `src/index.html` - update the `title` for your project in the yml headmatter
+    - `package.json` - update the URLs for the new repository

 4. Install `uswds`: